c6o/docs/README.md

 All modifications should be submitted via a pull request and are subject to review prior to publishing.

-## Running the site locally ##
+## Running the Site Locally ##

-This documentation is put together using [docsify](docsifyjs.com) and is all in `markdown`.
-You may edit the markdown files in the `content/` folder using the standard github markdown editor and submit a pull request.
+This documentation is put together using [docsify](docsifyjs.com) and uses `markdown`.
+You can edit the markdown files in the `content/` folder using the GitHub markdown editor, and submit a pull request.

-If however, you would like to preview the site, clone this repo and run the following:
+If you would like to preview the site or make your changes locally, clone this repo and run the following:

 ``` bash
 git clone ...